Points International Ltd (PCOM) CEO Robert MacLean on Q1 2020 Results - Earnings Call Transcript

 Robert MacLean

 Yes, it's a great idea.
 Maybe we should be pushing on that.
 But right now, we're not focused on that.
 At this point, we're very much trying to assist the industry and our partners in getting as much activity as possible.
-A lot of what we structure generally, Ed, is the more volume we can drive, quite often, that drives more margin for us in our commercial relationships.
-So for us, it's -- we're on line with the partners to just generate as much high profit, high-margin revenue as possible, and we'll continue on that path on their behalf and on the partnerships' behalf.
+A lot of what we structured generally, Ed, is the more volume we can drive, quite often, that drives more margin for us in our commercial relationships.
+So for us, it's -- we're aligned with the partners to just generate as much high profit, high-margin revenue as possible, and we'll continue on that path on their behalf and on the partnerships' behalf.

 Edward Woo